Updated August 22, 2023

 Example #2 – Change in Percentage when Values are Stored in Cells

-Now, in the previous example, we have seen that the numbers are used as a reference under the formula.
-However, what if we have thousands of numbers and wanted to check the percent change for those?
-Will it be feasible to type the formula for thousands of time with changing numbers for every cell?
-Definitely not, right?
+In the previous example, we have seen that the numbers are used as a reference under the formula.
+However, what if we have thousands of numbers and want to check the percent change for those?
+Will it be feasible to type the formula thousands of times with changing numbers for every cell?
+Not, right?
 Suppose we have data as shown in the screenshot below.
-Where column A contains Current Value, column B contains Previous Value, and column C is something where we want a generic formula that captures the percent change.
+Column A contains the Current Value, column B contains the Previous Value, and column C is where we want a generic formula that captures the percent change.
 Follow the steps below to get the result as per our expectations:

-Step 1: Inside Cell C2, start formula using equals to sign and opening bracket.
+Step 1: Inside Cell C2, start the formula using equals to sign an opening bracket.

-Step 2: Use the formula as A2-B2 inside the bracket.
-Since we get a difference between the current and previous value, close the formula using the close bracket.
+Step 2: Use the formula A2-B2 inside the bracket.
+Since we get a difference between the current and previous values, close the formula using the close bracket.

-Step 3: Now, we need to divide this change in numbers by the previous value to get the result converted into a percentage value.
+Step 3: We need to divide this number change by the previous value to convert the result into a percentage value.
 Divide the bracketed quantity by B2 in cell C2.

 Step 4: Now, if you press Enter key, you can see a percentage change value under cell C2, as shown below:

 This is what a generic formula looks like.
 Even if we change the values for cells A2 and B2, respectively, this formula will still give the results, and you don’t need to input it again.

-Step 5: Drag this formula across C3 to C6 in order to get the desired percent change values associated with respective column A and column B values.
-You can use the keyboard shortcut as Ctrl+D as well for this task.
-Just select all the cells from C2 to C6 and then press Ctrl+D on your keyboard.
+Step 5: Drag this formula across C3 to C6 to get the desired percent change values associated with column A and B values.
+You can use the keyboard shortcut Ctrl+D as well for this task.
+Select all the cells from C2 to C6 and press Ctrl+D on your keyboard.